ERP software assessments provide answers to your questions

 Start with an ERP evaluation template

-If the four points above made sense to you, then you will be interested in our ERP evaluation template.
-It not only guides you through the entire process, it gives you a strategy.
-It provides you a plan.
+If the four points above made sense to you, then check out our ERP evaluation template.
+It not only guides you through the entire process, but gives a strategy.
+It provides you with a plan.

 There are two parts to the template.